DyuthiVivek/Zense-Project/README.md

 ## Objectives

-- **Automated meeting attendance:** Automatically joining meetings at scheduled time
+- **Automated meeting attendance:** Automatically joining meetings at scheduled time.
-- **Real time engagement:** Intelligent alerts based on trigger words and response back to them
+- **Real time engagement:** Intelligent alerts based on trigger words.
+Receive live transcript and a screenshot, and respond back to them.
-- **Meeting Documentation:** Record audio, transcribe meeting content and generate a summary
+- **Meeting Documentation:** Record audio, transcribe meeting content and generate a summary.
-- **Efficient time management and convenience:** Attend specific portions of the meeting (or None) but still ensure your participation and attendance
+- **Efficient time management and convenience:** Attend specific portions of the meeting (or None) but still ensure your participation and attendance.

 ## Implementation and Tech Stack